DataDog/integrations-core/docs/developer/guidelines/dashboards.md

     !!! important
         Do not use bold or all capitalized letters because it can make the dashboard harder to read.

-- Horizontal labels should be kept above the graphs and its width should be the length of the entire section.
+- Horizontal labels should be kept above the graphs and their width should be the length of the entire section.

 - For vertical labels, keep the label to the left of the section and its length should be the height the graphs.
 Enable a pointer to properly convey the direction of the section.